-English Language Proficiency (teach toward the next level) Connecting and Condensing Ideas 6.
-Connecting ideas Combine clauses in a few basic ways (e.g., creating compound sentences using and , but, so; creating complex sentences using because ) to make connections between and join ideas (e.g., I want to read this book because it tells the history of Pi ).
-6. Connecting ideas Combine clauses in a growing number of ways to create compound and complex sentences that make connections between and link concrete and abstract ideas, for example, to express a reason (e.g., He stayed at home on Sunday in order to study for Monday's exam) or to make a concession (e.g., She studied all night even though she wasn't feeling well).
-6. Connecting ideas Combine clauses in a variety of ways to create compound and complex sentences that make connections between and link concrete and abstract ideas, for example, to make a concession (e.g., While both characters strive for success , they each take different approaches to reach their goals), or to establish cause (e.g., Women's lives were changed forever after World War II as a result of joining the workforce).
-Skills: Combine clauses in a few basic ways Make connections between Use connecting words to join ideas Skills: Combine clauses in a growing number of ways Create compound and complex sentences Make connections between and link concrete and abstract ideas Express a reason Skills: Combine clauses in a variety of ways Create compound and complex sentences Make connections between and link concrete and abstract ideas Make a concession or establish a cause
+English Language Proficiency (teach toward the next level) Connecting and Condensing Ideas Emerging Expanding Bridging 6.
+Connecting ideas Combine clauses in a few basic ways (e.g., creating compound sentences using and, but, so; creating complex sentences using because) to make connections between and to join ideas (e.g., I want to read this book because it describes the solar system.).
+6. Connecting ideas Combine clauses in a growing number of ways to create compound and complex sentences that make connections between and link concrete and abstract ideas, for example, to express a reason (e.g., He stayed at home on Sunday in order to study for Monday's exam ) or to make a concession (e.g., She studied all night even though she wasn't feeling well ).
+6. Connecting ideas Combine clauses in a variety of ways to create compound and complex sentences that make connections between and link concrete and abstract ideas, for example, to make a concession (e.g., While both characters strive for success, they each take different approaches through which to reach their goals ), or to establish cause (e.g., Women's lives were changed forever after World War II as a result of joining the workforce ).
+Skills: Combine clauses in a few basic ways Make connections between ideas Use connecting words to join ideas Skills: Combine clauses in a growing number of ways Create compound and complex sentences Make connections between and link concrete and abstract ideas Express a reason Use connecting words to join ideas Skills: Combine clauses in a variety of ways Create compound and complex sentences Make connections between and link concrete and abstract ideas Make a concession or establish a cause

-English Language Proficiency (teach toward the next level) Connecting and Condensing Ideas 7.
-Condensing ideas Condense ideas in a few basic ways (e.g., by compounding verb or prepositional phrases) to create precise and detailed simple, compound, and complex sentences (e.g., The students asked survey questions and recorded the responses ).
-7. Condensing ideas Condense ideas in a growing number of ways (e.g., through embedded clauses or by compounding verb or prepositional phrases) to create more precise and detailed simple, compound, and complex sentences (e.g., Species that could not adapt to the changing climate eventually disappeared ).
-7. Condensing ideas Condense ideas in a variety of ways (e.g., through a variety of embedded clauses, or by compounding verb or prepositional phrases, nominalization) to create precise simple, compound, and complex sentences that condense concrete and abstract ideas (e.g., The epidemic, which ultimately affected hundreds of thousands of people, did not subside for another year ).
+English Language Proficiency (teach toward the next level) Connecting and Condensing Ideas Emerging Expanding Bridging 7.
+Condensing ideas Condense ideas in a few basic ways (e.g., by compounding verb or prepositional phrases) to create precise and detailed simple, compound, and complex sentences (e.g., The students asked survey questions and recorded the responses .).
+7. Condensing ideas Condense ideas in a growing number of ways (e.g., through embedded clauses or by compounding verbs or prepositional phrases) to create more precise and detailed simple, compound, and complex sentences (e.g., Species that could not adapt to the changing climate eventually disappeared.).
+7. Condensing ideas Condense ideas in a variety of ways (e.g., through a variety of embedded clauses, or by compounding verbs or prepositional phrases, nominalization) to create precise simple, compound, and complex sentences that condense concrete and abstract ideas (e.g., Another issue that people may be concerned with is the amount of money that it will cost to construct the new building ).
 Skills: Condense ideas in a few basic ways by compounding verbs, or prepositional phrases Create precise and detailed simple, compound, and complex sentences Skills: Condense ideas in a growing number of ways by compounding verbs, adding prepositional phrases, or through simple embedded clauses Create precise and detailed simple, compound, and complex sentences Skills: Condense ideas in a variety of ways through a variety of embedded clauses, by compounding verbs, and nominalization Create precise and detailed simple, compound, and complex sentences that condense concrete and abstract ideas